|

 prices and mean average prices, this indicator attempts to isolate only

 strongly trending markets, similar to momentum and MACD.
+When CCI is

 viewed in the Indicator window of Track ‘n Trade 5.0, -100 is 33% of the